Skip to main content

 Subterranean termites live underground and travel through mud tubes they construct on the surface.
 These are particularly rampant in northern California and can destroy a home in just a few months.
 Subterranean termite workers are about an eighth of an inch long, white, and soft-bodied.

-Risk Factors for Termites in Sacramento
+Risk Factors for Termites

 There are a few factors that may put you at a higher risk of termites invading your home.
 If your home has these factors, it’s even more important for you to get your house inspected for termites regularly.
 You may also want to address these issues to prevent infestations before they begin (more on that later).